 If you come to think of it, then, sure, successful parenting has been happening for millennia without them.
 Then again, the same can be said about a lot of products that are targeted towards new mothers and their newborns—from disposable diapers to pacifiers.

-Hence, to answer the question, bassinets are not strictly necessary, but they do exist to make your life much easier.
+Hence, to answer the question Is a Bassinet Really Necessary for a Baby?, bassinets are not strictly necessary, but they do exist to make your life much easier.
 All of the products featured here can be seen as luxury items, depending on who you ask.
 As a new mother, however, your time will be all the more precious, so we recommend getting all the help that you can get.